The Canyon: A Tale of Draco the Dragon

 The man looked at her as if she had gone mad.
 “No one ever comes back from there.”

 “No one you know of,” said Caerwen, getting onto her broom.
 “Goodbye, Angry Bard.
 May you find your own path.”

 Echo gave her a small nod of respect.
 “I hope you find him.”

 The cave was too dark for even the dragon to make anything out.
 The rock had felt damp to the touch of his skin, it had dried out with the heat of his belly but the canyon smelt of dust and something else that was the sickly sweet stench of wrong like rotting meat.
 The dragon could not remember how he came to be here.

 Draco let a little flame out of his nostrils to create some light and see what he could.

 Flash: Steep walled, wet rock either side of him and the bottom of the canyon stretching out before him, scattered with bones and rotting rags, out into the distant shadows like some endless corridor.

 Draco pushed out another flame.

-Flash – Bones.
+Flash: Bones.
 Gnawed marrow.
 The faintest hint of scratch marks on the stone.
-His chains bolted high up and passed over his wings so he cannot take off or use his wings to break his bonds.
+His chains bolted high up and passed over his wings so he could not take off or use his wings to break his bonds.